user1234567810/filter-microservice/README.md

 # filter-microservice

 ## Overview
-This microservice runs locally and takes two json parameters, a query date and a list of records to query for that date.
+This microservice runs locally and takes two parameters, a query date and a list of records to query for that date.
 It returns a list of the records that match the query date.

 ### How to programmatically request data
 1. Connect to the ZMQ socket for the microservice.
 2. Format the data to send to match the following: dataToSend = {
-        "queryDate": "YYYYMMDD",
+        "queryDate": "MM/DD/YYY",
         "records": [
             {"date": "YYYYMMDD", "entry": "Record data here"},
             {"date": "YYYYMMDD", "entry": "Record data here"},